datatrail-jhu/10_dsjob/manuscript/08_jobs.md

 * effective communicators
 * problem solvers
-* knowledgable
+* knowledgeable
 * curious & interested

 It's expected that data scientists be able to talk with others to help hone the question that they're trying to ask *and* to effectively communicate the results of their analyses.
 Similarly, to do the job of a data scientist, it requires one to solve problems in creative and new ways.
-Being a problem solver who is knowledgable about how to work with data *and* the data the company has is an important skill.
+Being a problem solver who is knowledgeable about how to work with data *and* the data the company has is an important skill.
 Finally, it will be expected that you're curious to learn more and interested in what you're doing.

 These qualities can also come through on your resume, website, and cover letter through examples.
 Additionally, in an interview (which we'll discuss in a later lesson), it's important that those interviewing you see that you possess these qualities.